UPSC Mains - Overview

 Paper-VII Optional Subject-Paper-2

-The UPSC Mains Exam Pattern was revised in 2015, and the latest UPSC Mains exam pattern has been used since then.
-As per the latest UPSC Mains Paper Pattern, there will be a total of nine theory papers in the UPSC Mains 2022.
+The UPSC Exam Pattern was revised in 2015, and the latest UPSC Mains exam pattern has been used since then.
+As per the latest UPSC Mains Paper Pattern, there will be nine theory papers in the UPSC Mains 2023.

-- Out of these nine papers, only seven will be taken into consideration while preparing the merit list.
+- Only seven of these nine papers will be considered while preparing the merit list.

 - Three hours of time-duration will be given to each paper.